MatiasBarrionuevo/pokedex/README.md

 It has a useful search box to quickly view a pokemon's data by name or order in the side view.
 In the side view (open via search or each pokemon button ) you can see pokemon data like:

+ - sprintes (can switch between shiny, female and orientation)
  - name
  - order
  - types